rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-The validation only runs when all the +:if+ conditions and none of the +:unless+ conditions are evaluated to +true+.
+The validation only runs when all the `:if` conditions and none of the `:unless` conditions are evaluated to `true`.

 Performing Custom Validations
 -----------------------------